nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </box>

-1. Mark all displayed students as present in Class Manager
+1. Mark all displayed students as present in Class Manager.

    1. Test case: `present-all tut/1`<br>
-      Expected:All displayed students are marked as present for the first tutorial.
+      Expected: All displayed students are marked as present for the first tutorial.
+      <br><br>

+### Randomly select students

+1. Randomly select a specific number of students from all students displayed.

+  1. Test case: `random 2`<br>
+     Expected: Two student from all students displayed are selected randomly.(Ensure at least two students are displayed.)
      <br><br>

 ### View a student